Decision Method

 When to use a SWOT Analysis

-- You're evaluating strategic options with both internal and external factors
+- You are evaluating strategic options where both internal capabilities and external market factors play a role

 - The decision involves market positioning, competitive dynamics, or organizational change

-- You want to separate controllable factors from external risks
+- You want to separate controllable factors (strengths/weaknesses) from uncontrollable ones (opportunities/threats)

-- You're comparing options that have very different risk profiles
+- You are comparing options that have very different risk profiles and need a structured way to see the differences

 Step-by-step guide